What are they?

 How do you apply?

 Click here for the University's "Extenuating Circumstances Jargon-Buster" guide (.pdf file).
+This explains what you'll need to think about, and what to provide to the University.

 Click here to get full details on how to apply for extenuating circumstances.